 One of limestone and marbles similarities is that both these natural stones need sealing.
 This increases their durability and makes them easier to maintain.
 Sealing also maintains its natural appearance and prevents stains.
 Most homeowners think staining comes from spills, however, water and dirt can “crystallize” within a stone's pores and create unsightly marks, as well as bacteria breeding grounds.

 Even though limestone and marble are different, either can be a wonderful upgrade to your space.
-However, if you are looking for natural stone for an outside project, we’d recommend limestone because it is cost-effective and slightly more suitable for exterior applications.
+However, if you’re looking for natural stone for an outside project, we'd recommend limestone because it’s cost-effective and slightly more suitable for exterior applications.

 At Stone Center, we offer a sizable selection of Indiana limestone pavers, coping, sills, and fireplace surrounds cut to your specifications.
 As an esteemed natural stone supplier, we supply limestone for a wide range of residential and commercial projects across the Midwest.
-Should you need advice on anything natural stone-related, we’re always happy to help.
-Call us at 614-412-1752 or get a free quote!
+If you need advice on anything natural stone-related, we're always happy to help.
+Call us at 614-276-3585 or get a free quote!